FAQs

 Where is the beach?

-Located within Cotswold Country Park and Beach the famous inland bathing beach is the perfect place to cool off on a hot day.
+Located at Cotswold Country Park and Beach ( Lake 31 and 32) the famous inland bathing beach is the perfect place to cool off on a hot day.
 Lifeguards are on duty at peak times, but children must be supervised at all times by an adult.
-For full details of opening times and prices, go to www.cotswoldcountrypark.com

 Where are the flumes and waterslides?